exfinium/isought/_posts/2018-10-15-god and scripture.md

 >Though shalt value no other ideas higher than reality itself.
 >Though shalt not make a map or image of any idea and surrender your faculties in service of it.
 Because reality is inescapable and will not be ignored.
->Ignorance of reality will bring suffering and even harm that lasts generations if reality is hatefully rejected.
+>Reality will bring suffering for several generations after them that hate reality.
 >Goodness for the great many will be found by those that love reality and heed its lessons.